Tulane Home Tulane Shield logo linking to site home page

 Recycling & Waste Reduction

-Tulane’s uptown and downtown campuses recycle plastic bottles, metal and aluminum cans, paper, paperboard, and cardboard.
-Procedures for recycling vary slightly between the two campuses.
-For more information on individual procedures, click the links for each campus.
+Tulane’s uptown and downtown campuses collect plastic bottles, metal and aluminum cans, paper, paperboard, and cardboard for recycling.
+Procedures for collection vary slightly between the two campuses.
+For more information on individual procedures, contact the Office of Sustainability at recycle@tulane.edu.

 Tulane’s recycling program is operated through a close collaboration between the Office of Sustainability and Facilities Services, both part of Campus Services.